The Greenbox Story · Drawing the Lines

 Ravi starts at Greenbox on a Monday.
 He’s developer number eleven.
 Eight years of experience, mostly in backend systems at a Melbourne consultancy.
 His wife Meera is six months pregnant with their first child.
 He left the consultancy for Greenbox because the salary was better, the equity was real, and the commute from North Perth was twenty minutes instead of an hour.
 He has a private timeline: prove himself indispensable before the baby arrives, so that when he takes paternity leave, nobody questions whether he’s pulling his weight.

 By Wednesday, he’s reading the billing code.
 He notices something odd.
-The payment system charges customers on delivery day, not signup day.
+The payment system charges subscribers on delivery day, not signup day.
 That’s unusual.

 Ravi asks in Slack: “Why do we charge on delivery day?
 Seems like it’d be simpler to charge on a fixed billing cycle.”